 Architecture Costumes For Halloween, Carnival and Office Parties

-When it's time to dress up for Halloween, Carnival or theme parties, people frequently choose costumes that resonate with their interests.
-This is especially true for architects as we are particularly well-suited to designing and building head-turning outfits.
-For students and young architects, the desire to construct drives the will to create elaborate headpieces and ingenious appendages.
+When it's time to dress up for Halloween, Carnival or theme parties, people often choose costumes that resonate with their interests.
+This is especially true for architects, who are particularly well-suited to designing and building head-turning outfits.
+For students and young architects, the yearning to construct (and destruct) stems from the will to create elaborate headpieces and ingenious appendages.

-We recently polled ArchDaily readers across the world and asked them to share their architecture-themed costumes with us.
+We recently polled ArchDaily readers from across the world, asking them to share their architecture-themed costumes with us.
 Want to submit yours?
-We'll be updating this post so send us your photo on Facebook or in the comments below!
+We'll be updating this post so send us your photo on Facebook or via the comments below!